confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ## Next

 This completes the [Design Tutorial](/nitinol-design-concepts/#design-tutorial) series, and with it a high level overview of common industry practices for design and analysis of a superelastic nitinol medical component.
-If you feel inspired to continue into more speculative terrain, this series provides a foundation for the [SMST-2017](/nitinol-design-concepts/#smst-2017) series.
+If you feel inspired to continue into more speculative terrain, this series provides a foundation for the [SMST-17 Volumetric Methods](/nitinol-design-concepts/#smst-17-volumetric-methods) series.
 There, we explore volumetric and probabilistic enhancements to the methods introduced here.

 ## Credits